xwf20050250/android-play-billing/README.md

 Sample applications for Google Play Billing.
 To build each sample, see the README instructions in the project directory.

 * [Trivial Drive Kotlin](https://github.com/android/play-billing-samples/tree/master/TrivialDriveKotlin) - Purchase items in your Android app.
-* [Classy Taxi](https://github.com/android/play-billing-samples/tree/master/ClassyTaxi) - Purchase subscriptions in your Android app and manage subscriptions on your server.
+* [Classy Taxi Kotlin App](https://github.com/android/play-billing-samples/tree/master/ClassyTaxiAppKotlin) - Purchase subscriptions in your Android app and manage subscriptions on your server.
+* [Classy Taxi Server](https://github.com/android/play-billing-samples/tree/master/ClassyTaxiServer) - Manage subscriptions on your server.

 ## Google Play Billing